Portland Motorcycle Accident Attorney

 Five Reasons to Choose Portland Motorcycle Accident Attorney Travis Mayor:

-a) Results: I have collected millions in settlements, arbitration awards and jury verdicts for my clients.
-However, my best results are measured in terms of how I help my clients and their families recover financially and emotionally from injuries and accidents that are life changing.
+- Results: I have collected millions in settlements, arbitration awards and jury verdicts for my clients.
+However, my best results are measured in terms of how I help my clients and their families recover financially and emotionally from injuries and accidents that are life-changing.

-b) Experience: As a former insurance defense attorney, I know how insurance companies think, act, and evaluate claims.
-As a personal injury attorney I have distinguished my practice with excellence in developing effective legal strategies, negotiating tactics, and courtroom results.
+- Experience: As a former insurance defense attorney, I know how insurance companies think, act, and evaluate claims.
+As a personal injury attorney, I have distinguished my practice with excellence in developing effective legal strategies, negotiating tactics, and courtroom results.
 I use these to our advantage.

 Getting Results For Victims of Motorcycle Accidents

-At Mayor Law, it is our goal to help people who have been injured in a motorcycle accident achieve justice and restore their lives.
-Portland motorcycle accident attorney, Travis Mayor will help you by reducing the hassles and inconvenience during your recovery, while maximizing your financial compensation.
+At Mayor Law LLC, it is our goal to help people who have been injured in a motorcycle accident achieve justice and restore their lives.
+Portland motorcycle accident attorney, Travis Mayor will help you by reducing the hassles and inconvenience during your recovery while maximizing your financial compensation.
 For every client, Travis offers personal service with proven results.